Pledge and review: History

-Comparison with other methods for mitigating climate change
+Relationship with other climate change mitigation methods

-There are three broad approaches to emissions reduction that nations can attempt to negotiate at international conferences.
+There are three broad approaches to coordinating mitigation efforts that nations can attempt to negotiate at international conferences.
 Setting a carbon price.
 The acceptance of legally binding emissions reductions targets imposed in a "top down" way by a central body such a United Nations agency.
-And the "bottom up" pledge and review system where each party autonomously decides its own contribution.
-These approaches are largely complementary, though at various conferences much of the focus has often been on a single approach.
+And the "bottom up" pledge-and-review system where each party autonomously decides its own contribution.
+These approaches can be complementary, though at various periods there have been disagreements as to whether the world's primary method ought to be pledge-and-review or emissions targets.
 Until about 2010, international negotiations focused largely on emissions targets.
 Previous environmental successes like the reduction of emissions causing acid rain, and especially the Montreal treaty which led to reduced emissions damaging the ozone layer, suggested that targets could be effective.
 In practice however, it has been much more challenging to get nations to agree to binding targets relating to GHG.
 And even when they had signed up to a legally binding target, there is no reliable way to enforce such international law on a powerful nation.
-So after the relative failure of the Kyoto protocol and attempts to establish a more effective set of targets at Copenhagen, the pledge and review system became the dominant approach.
+So after the relative failure of the Kyoto protocol and attempts to establish a more effective set of targets at Copenhagen, the pledge-and-review system became the dominant approach.
 As of 2020, international efforts to improve carbon price related mechanisms are still underway.
 Except at regional level in the EU, actual implementations have so far mostly occurred only at national and sub-national levels (e.g. in China, or in some U.S. states).